East Germany–Palestine relations

-History
+History of Political Relations

-East Germany opposed the state of Israel and supported Arab states in their conflict with Israel.
-It condemned and opposed Zionism.
-West Germany on the other hand was pro-Israel, providing it with financial and military support.

-Since the end of the 1950s, the attitude of the GDR leadership toward the Middle East conflict and the Palestinian question had become more and more pro-Arab and anti-Israeli.
-This shift became especially clear during the Suez Crisis, the Six-Day War, the Yom Kippur War and the Lebanon War.
+In 1950's, East German party and state leaders only took limited note of Palestine and focused more on Algeria oriented solidarity.

+The Hallstein Doctrine from 1955 stated that West Germany would only engage diplomatically with States that did not recognize or have ties with the GDR.

+In 1958, the East German ministry of foreign affairs (MfAA) claimed that all decisions in regards to the Palestine question, should be in accordance with the decisions of the UN.
+East Germany connected itself with anti-imperialist and anti-colonial causes all over the world and offered the Palestinians solidarity, yet while the SED presented itself as very Pro-Palestine, they were weary of fully aligning themselves politically.

+In 1965, the FRG officially established diplomatic ties with Israel, causing Arab States to break off their own ties with the FRG.
+This lifted the pressure the Hallstein doctrine had put on the GDR and the Arab World in regards to relation, and offered opportunity for state relations.
+While the FRG had informal relations to Palestine, the GDR had official diplomatic contacts with the Palestinian Liberation Organization, the PLO.

 After the Six-Day War all countries of the Eastern Bloc with the exception of Romania broke off diplomatic relations with Israel.
 Their position strongly influenced the approach of the East German government toward Israel.
 The GDR condemned the "imperialist aggression of Israel" and accused "the United States and West Germany of being accomplices to the aggressor".
 Resolutions from SED meetings and communiqués signed by East German officials stressed the "GDR's firm solidarity with the Arab states in the anti-imperialist struggle, especially in repelling Israeli aggression and overcoming its consequences".

-In 1968, Simon Wiesenthal stated that East Germany's news service was far more anti-Israeli than that of other communist countries.
-On 14 July 1967, a cartoon appeared in the Berliner Zeitung, depicting a flying Moshe Dayan, with his hands stretched out toward Gaza and Jerusalem.
-Next to him stood Adolf Hitler in an advanced state of decomposition.
-He encouraged Dayan with the words: "Carry on, colleague Dayan!"
+The 1967 war also changed the territories, meaning many Palestinians that resided in the GDR, no longer had the right to return.

 In March 1968, the GDR spoke out in favor of "regaining the legitimate rights of the Arab-Palestinian people," advocating such positions well ahead of its ideological allies from Moscow.